morarez/morarez/README.md

 ## Hi there 👋 I am Morteza

 I’m a Software Engineer focused on Kubernetes, automation, and cloud-native infrastructure.
 Currently working on:
-- Kubernetes operator that watches application logs and uses RAG + LLM to identify root causes and deliver insights
+- Kubernetes operator that watches application logs and uses RAG + LLM for log analysis.
-- AI-powered trading system for price prediction and strategy evaluation
+- Personal AI-powered trading assistant for price prediction and testing trading strategies.

 ### Tools & Technologies